isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Every object passed as a raw pointer (or iterator) is assumed to be owned by the caller, so that its lifetime is handled by the caller.
+Every object passed as a raw pointer (or iterator) is assumed to be owned by the callee, so that its lifetime is handled by the callee.
 Viewed another way: ownership transferring APIs are relatively rare compared to pointer-passing APIs, so the default is "no ownership transfer."